Value Added Producer Grants: Planning Ahead

 - Anaerobic Digesters

 Visit USDA's Value Added Producer Grant (VAPG) website to access the latest information for this grant program.

 During the last round of funding, USDA selected 114 VAPG recipients in 43 states, Guam and Puerto Rico to receive assistance, awarding more than $16 million.
 A complete list of the recipients is available online.

 Need answers to ag-related questions?
 Use this USDA tool to locate and contact a land-grant university Cooperative Extension specialist in your state.

-Guide to USDA Funding for Local and Regional Food Systems, National Sustainable Ag Coalition, 2010 - This guide describes 14 USDA grant and loan programs that support the development of local and regional food systems.
-Users are provided with application guidelines, matching requirements and contact information for each program.
+Guide to Federal Funding for Local and Regional Food Systems, National Sustainable Ag Coalition, 2010 - This guide describes 14 USDA grant and loan programs that support the development of local and regional food systems.